GNUnet 0.25.1-6-gd4cc3597f

 @ GNUNET_CORE_CLASS_UNWILLING

-This device is currently unwilling to spend more then the absolutely necessary ressources.
+This device is currently unwilling to spend more then the absolutely necessary resources.

 void GNUNET_SCHEDULER_shutdown(void)